 Risk management is pivotal to successful clinical research, due to the high stakes for the health of human subjects as well as the overall costs and regulatory complexity of putting them through trials.
 Some of the specific risks include:

-● Conducting trials at global scale, for possible marketing approval of products in multiple countries, each with its own regulations.
+- Conducting trials at a global scale, for possible marketing approval of products in multiple countries, each with its own regulations.

-● Controlling the expenses associated with clinical research, which are substantial and a drag on profit margins, according to the PwC study.
+- Controlling the expenses associated with clinical research, which are substantial and drag on profit margins, according to the PwC study.

 CRA is one of several possible certificate tracks within the GW HCMBA offered through the SMHS partnerships.
 The other options are Clinical Research Practice, Clinical and Translational Research, Health Care Quality and Regulatory Affairs.
 Each certificate fulfills the requirement of earning 12 credits of health care-focused electives.